ast-fortiss-tum/perturbation-drive/examples/open_sbt/README.md

 ## SDSandBox Wrapper

-The file `sdsandbox_open_sbt` provides the implementation of the `Simulator` interface by implementing the following method
+The file `sdsandbox_open_sbt` provides the implementation of the `Simulator` interface by implementing the following method.
+The experiment searches for scenarios consisting of roads and perturbation functions.
+The road is defined by the angles between adjacent waypoints.
+See the `CustomRoadGenerator` in `perturbationdrive` for guidance on this road generation and definition.

 - `simulate`: Simulates a list of individuals by converting the individuals to scenarios, running the scenarios in perturbation drive and then returning a list of SimulationOutputs.

 ## Udacity Wrapper

-The file `udacity_open_sbt` provides the implementation of the `Simulator` interface by implementing the following mehotd
+The file `udacity_open_sbt` provides the implementation of the `Simulator` interface by implementing the following mehotd.
+The experiment searches for scenarios consisting of roads and perturbation functions.
+The road is defined by the angles between adjacent waypoints.
+See the `CustomRoadGenerator` in `perturbationdrive` for guidance on this road generation and definition.

 - `simulate`: Simulates a list of individuals by converting the individuals to scenarios, running the scenarios in perturbation drive and then returning a list of SimulationOutputs.